digitranslab/jumpstart/docs/docs/setup/upgrade-to-v3.md

 ---
 id: upgrade-to-v3
-title: ToolJet 3.0 Migration Guide Self-Hosted
+title: JumpStart 3.0 Migration Guide Self-Hosted
 ---

-ToolJet 3.0 is a new **major version**, including **breaking changes** that require you to adjust your applications accordingly.
+JumpStart 3.0 is a new **major version**, including **breaking changes** that require you to adjust your applications accordingly.
 We will guide you through this process and mention a few important changes.

 :::tip Before upgrading
 Before upgrading, we recommend reviewing your existing applications for any usage of deprecated features.
-Addressing these ahead of time will help reduce the work needed to upgrade to ToolJet 3.0.
+Addressing these ahead of time will help reduce the work needed to upgrade to JumpStart 3.0.

 For complex applications, we also recommend setting up thorough testing procedures to ensure your apps function correctly after the upgrade.
 :::

-## Upgrading to ToolJet 3.0
+## Upgrading to JumpStart 3.0

 ### Prerequisites ⚠️

-Before attempting to upgrade to the ToolJet 3.0:
+Before attempting to upgrade to the JumpStart 3.0:

 - **Database Backup**: Create a complete backup of your database
 - **Application Review**: Check your apps for breaking and deprecated features listed in this guide.